peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.
 2. Enter invalid URL (https://coin-collector-ci-ms3.herokuapp.com/invalid_url) into the address bar.
 3. Confirm that the 'Page Not Found' page is displayed as shown in [here](images/Test017_404).
-4. Confimr tha clicking the link in the paragraph text returns the user to the Welcome screen if logged out and the user coin list if logged in.
+4. Confirm tha clicking the link in the paragraph text returns the user to the Welcome screen if logged out and the user coin list if logged in.

 #### Test Notes
 On entering the invalid URL to correct page is displayed.
 Clicking the link in the paragraph text returns the user to the correct page when they are logged